JoelYoung01/Templates/vue/static-site/README.md

-# VueTemplate
+# Vue Static Site Template

-This template should help get you started developing with Vue 3 in Vite using Vuetify.
+This template should help get you started developing with a static Vue 3 web application built with Vite and styled with Vuetify.

 ## Recommended IDE Setup